lotheac/bcproxy/README.md

  - more colors: 24-bit colors sent by BatMUD are approximated to closest-match xterm-256color escapes
- - tls support (always enabled if LibreSSL/libtls is available; cleartext telnet connections used otherwise)
+ - connection to BatMUD is encrypted with libtls
  - convert utf-8 from client to iso-8859-1 when sending to server, and vice versa (utf-8 is always used; locales are not taken into account)
  - message classification: some server-sent messages have an additional type